by Todd Walker

 Archery has been given a huge boost by the recent Hunger Games books and movies.
 Capitalize on the interest with your children or grandchildren.

 Archery has been practiced for thousands of years by hunter-gatherers, indigenous groups, and self-reliant folk.
-This tool can be used for harvesting game quietly and an effective addition to your SHTF arsenal.
-Zombies beware!
+This tool can be used for harvesting game quietly and an effective addition to your arsenal.
 The place to hone this skill is in the backyard.
-Once hooked on stick and string, you and your entire family can enjoy this as a family sport and survival skill.
+Once hooked on stick and string, you and your entire family can enjoy this as a family sport while building outdoor self-reliance skills.

 Make Your Own Stuff

-Simple machines in bushcraft can be used to build stuff to aid in self-reliance and survivability.
+Simple machines in bushcraft can be used to build stuff to aid in self-reliance.
 Here are three projects that are doable in the backyard.

 Project 1: Build a simple cooking tripod for your backyard kitchen.